Danube Commission (1948): During Russo-Ukrainian War

 After the beginning of the full-scale Russian invasion of Ukraine during the 12th extraordinary session on 17 March 2022 the Representatives of the member states adopted the Decision concerning the military aggression by the Russian Federation against Ukraine, violating the basic principles of the Belgrade Convention (doc.
 DC/SES-XII Extr./3).
-According to this decision the full powers of all representatives of the Russian Federation have been declined; they have been excluded from the participation in all meetings at the Danube Commission and its working bodies until the restoration of peace, sovereignty and territorial integrity of Ukraine within its internationally recognized borders.
+According to this decision the full powers of all representatives of the Russian Federation have been declined; they have been excluded from participation in all meetings at the Danube Commission and its working bodies until the restoration of peace, sovereignty and territorial integrity of Ukraine within its internationally recognized borders.

 During its 100th session on 14 December 2023 the Danube Commission decided that Russian membership is incompatible given its missile and drone strikes on the Lower Danube.
 Russia must leave by February 29th, 2024, or the Commission’s members will no longer recognize their commitments to Russia under the founding Belgrade Convention.